QingZ11/nebula-website/content/en/posts/github-action-automating-project-process/index.md

 ### Source Analysis

-Since [Nebula Graph](https://github.com/vesoft-inc/nebula) is an open source graph database hosted on GitHub, it's natural for us to use the free Action to manage workflows like **continuos integration**.
+Since [Nebula Graph](https://github.com/vesoft-inc/nebula) is an open source graph database hosted on GitHub, it's natural for us to use the free Action to manage workflows like **continuous integration**.
 And front-end release is no exception.

 For example, the Nebula Graph [official site](https://nebula-graph.io) templates are modified by developers while the contents on the site are maintained by the marketing team.
 The updates and maintenance are so frequent that it's a hassle to do that manually.
 Therefore, we need to automatically deploy the site.
 This is a typical Github Actions scenario.